 The highest scores achieved at North Shore Coaching College will be recognised by a special award to be given at the discretion of the National Principal.

 North Shore Coaching College has past AMC papers that may be purchased to assist your child to prepare for the examination.
 These past papers provide a valuable opportunity to gain test experience whilst acquainting candidates with the style and content of possible question types.
-Please visit the North Shore Shop or call 02 9415 1860 to purchase AMC past papers.
+Please visit the North Shore Shop to purchase AMC past papers.